Balanced Allocation on Hypergraphs: Introduction

-{{Finally,} in the following theorem we show that {$\varepsilon$-visibility can also lead to a lower bound on the maximum load achieved by the balanced allocation process} on hypergraphs. } {This theorem is proved in Appendix~\ref{sec:lower-bound}.}
+The following theorem presents a lower bound for the maximum load attained by the balanced allocation on some dynamic hypergraphs in terms of $\varepsilon$-visibility.
+The proof is given in Section~\ref{sec:lower-bound}.